spatie/laravel-medialibrary/docs/introduction.md

 weight: 1
 ---

-Medialibrary is a Laravel (5.4 and up) package that can associate all sorts of files with Eloquent models.
+Medialibrary is a Laravel (5.5 and up) package that can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.

-Here's a quick example:
+Are you a visual learner?
+Then watch this video that demonstrates what the package can do.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/4lq_6JLR2H8?rel=0" frameborder="0" allowfullscreen></iframe>

+Here are some quick code examples:

 ```php
 $newsItem = News::find(1);